hasukmin12/nnUNet_CADD/documentation/expected_epoch_times.md

 presented in this section!

 ## First step: Make sure you have the right software!
-In order to get maximum performance, you need to have pytorch that ships with or was compiled with a recent cuDNN v ersion (8002 or newer is a must!).
+In order to get maximum performance, you need to have pytorch compiled cuDNN 8.0.2 or newer.
+The easiest way to get that is by using the [Nvidia pytorch Docker](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch).
-You can check your cudnn versionlike this:
+If you cannot use docker, you will need to compile pytorch yourself.
+For that, first download and install cuDNN 8.0.2 or newer from the [Nvidia homepage](https://developer.nvidia.com/cudnn), then follow the
+[instructions on the pytorch website](https://github.com/pytorch/pytorch#from-source) on how to compile it.

+cuDNN 8.0.2 or newer is essential to get good performance from Turing GPUs.
+Pytorch 1.6.0 only comes with 7.6.5 which will not give you tensor core acceleration for mixed precision for 3D networks.
+If you are using Volta GPUs (V100) getting cuDNN 8.0.2 is not required to get a speed boost with mixed precision training (but it will still increase your speed!).
+Pascal GPUs will not profit from mixed precision training and should behave the same with 8.0.2 and 7.6.5.

+Future releases of pytorch will be compiled with a more recent version of cuDNN.
+It is worth to check your cuDNN version before you take any action.
+To do that, run

 ```bash
 python -c 'import torch;print(torch.backends.cudnn.version())'
 ```

 If the output is `8002` or higher, then you are good to go.
-If not you may have to take action: either update your pytorch version or maybe even compile it yourself.
+If not you may have to take action.
-Compiling yourself will almost always give the maximum performance.
-Please follow the [instructions on the pytorch website](https://github.com/pytorch/pytorch#from-source).
-You'll need the cuDNN tar file which you can download from the [Nvidia homepage](https://developer.nvidia.com/cudnn).

 ## Identifying the bottleneck
 If the software is up to date and you are still experiencing problems, this is how you can figure out what is going on: